Deinotherium: Species

-The Asian species, D. indicum is distinguished by a more robust dentition as well as p4-m3 intravalley tubercles and found across the Indian subcontinent (India and Pakistan) during the Middle and Late Miocene.
+The Asian species, D. indicum is distinguished by a more robust dentition as well as p4-m3 intravalley tubercles and found across India, specifically in Piram Islands and Tapar locality of Gujarat and Haritalyangar of Himachal Pradesh, during the Middle and Late Miocene.
 It disappeared from the fossil record about 7 million years ago (Late Miocene).
 Although it is generally regarded as valid, some researchers argue that it is synonymous with D. proavum and that the later name would take precedence.
 Pickford, for instance, argues that fossils from Iran create a geographic link between European populations and the Indian specimens, concluding that they may be one single wide ranging species.
+Some proboscidean post cranial material of exceptional size, possibly from Deinotherium indicum, were reported from Piram Island, Gujarat and were donated to the Indian Museum by Captain Fulljames in 1837, though these specimens are currently missing so it cannot be confirmed if they're really of Deinotherium indicum or any other large proboscidean.

 One hypothesis opposing this three-species model suggests that, rather than being a single consistent species lasting throughout the Miocene, D. giganteum actually represents multiple chronospecies, with the type species only applying to the intermediate form.

 Other species that have been described include: